The rateable value of a property is set by the Valuation Office Agency, which is part of HM Revenue & Customs.

 - the Government sets the multiplier and makes national rules about business rates

-- Borough of Poole are responsible for billing and collecting business rates
+- the council are responsible for billing and collecting business rates